robleroni/Puerro/docs/02-DOM.md

 #### Using `addEventListener()`

-The most moden approach ist to use the `element.addEventListener()` function.
+The most modern approach is to use the `element.addEventListener()` function.
 It allows to register as many event handlers as needed.

 ```js
 $button.addEventListener('click', event => console.log('Button clicked'));
 ```

-With this approach it is also possible ro remove listeners with the `element.removeEventListener()`function.
+With this approach it is also possible ro remove listeners with the `element.removeEventListener()` function.
 Another advantage is the ability to choose between event bubbling and capturing.

 ### Bubbling and Capturing